Organisational Factors Influencing Job Performance of Ambulance Health Care Professionals: Cross-Sectional Survey in

 Conclusions.
 Work organisation at ambulance stations is rather effective: health care professionals enjoy sufficient professional autonomy even though workload is quite heavy.
 However, the study participants indicate that support provided by leaders is not sufficient and major occupational stressors include danger to health and safety, communication with violent patients and patient deaths.

-Correspondence to A. Blaževičienė Faculty of Nursing,, Medical Academy, Lithuanian University of Health Sciences, A. Mickevičiaus 9, 44307 Kaunas, Lithuania. email@example.com
+Correspondence to A. Blaževičienė Nursing and Care Department, Faculty of Nursing, Medical Academy, Lithuanian University of Health Sciences, Mickevičiaus g.
+9, LT-44307 Kaunas, Lithuania.
+E-mail: email@example.com